dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 * Opt-out of analysis on code-level (something like C# `#pragma warning disable`, but within msbuild xml files).
 * Simplified authoring experience via dedicated reference assembly.
 * Restore phase analysis.
-* Turning analysis off/on based on target (e.g. multi-targetted builds, calling MSBuild task etc.).
+* Turning analysis off/on based on target (e.g. multi-targeted builds, calling MSBuild task etc.).
 * Controlling/Configuring lifetime of analyzers - analyzers will currently be held alive, as single instance per analyzer, for the whole duration of the build.
 But future versions might prevent some of the analyzers to survive beyond a scope of a single project built (means for sharing data would be provided).
 * ETW for analyzers.
 * Attributing `.editorconfig` configurations to .sln files.
 E.g.: